biocompute-objects/BCO_Documentation/README.md

 For developers and advanced users, the current [BCO specification (v1.2)](https://github.com/biocompute-objects/BCO_Specification/blob/v1.2/BCO_Spec_V1.2.pdf) provides authoritative documentation of the construction of BioCompute Objects.

+See [releases](https://github.com/biocompute-objects/BCO_Specification/releases) for all releases of BCO object specification since moving to GitHub.

+The development draft towards the next release of the BCO specification can be examined in [bco-specification.md](bco-specification.md) - note that this draft is subject to change.

 ### Citation

 To reference the BCO standards, please use the following